eminorhan/frontier-torchtitan/README.md

 ```bash
 python dcp_to_llama.py --input_dir INPUT_DIR --ouput_dir OUTPUT_DIR
 ```
 where `INPUT_DIR` now holds the `DCP` checkpoint and the `.pth` checkpoint will be saved in `OUTPUT_DIR`.
 You will need to do this conversion to evaluate the intermediate checkpoints.
-Optionally, you can also push the intermediate checkpoints (converted into `.pth` format) by passing the argument `--push_to_hub`.
+Optionally, you can also push the intermediate checkpoints (converted into `.pth` format) to huggingface by passing the argument `--push_to_hub`.

 ### Results
 #### Head-to-head comparison between A100 *vs.* MI250X GPUs (8 nodes)